Skip to main content

 "But…" he watched her walk away.

 "How was your day?"
-Pratap jolted a little as the box of rings almost fell from his hands and he caught it.
-He thanked God for there was a partition of wood between where he stood in his walk-in closet and where Ajabdeh was in his room.
-He quickly hid the box in between the racks of his shirts.
+Pratap jolted a little as the box of rings almost fell from his hands, and he caught it.
+He thanked God that there was a partition between where he stood in his walk-in closet and where Ajabdeh was in his room.
+He quickly hid the box between the racks of his shirts.

 "Umm… it was good."
 He smiled.